Teebusch/webdev-playground/sveltekit/src/routes/blog/post1/index.md

 in chapters 12--14").
 Three dots ... will be converted to an ellipsis.
 Unicode is supported. ☺

+This markdown sample was taken from [here](https://gist.github.com/rt2zz/e0a1d6ab2682d2c47746950b84c0b6ee).

+**Note that despite this file having an md extension, it can support all Svelte language features (like scripting).
+Do not import untrusted or user-created markdown files.**

 ## An h2 header